Investing in an HRMS can make a significant financial impact in addressing the following recruiting inefficiencies:

 |

-Your recruiting process is the candidate’s first impression of your company.
-A clunky job portal, poor communication, delays, and inconsistent follow-ups can make your business seem unprofessional or "lame."
-This tarnishes your employer brand, reducing your ability to attract top talent.
+Your recruiting process is a candidate’s first impression of your company.
+A clunky job portal, poor communication, delays, and inconsistent follow-ups can make your business seem unprofessional and unappealing for "A" players.
+A tarnished employer brand reduces your ability to attract top talent.
 Negative candidate experiences often lead to bad word-of-mouth or public reviews, deterring other qualified applicants.
-This results in higher recruiting costs, extended time-to-fill, and missed opportunities to secure the best candidates.
+This results in negative employer branding, higher recruiting costs, extended time-to-fill, and missed opportunities to secure the best candidates.

 Estimated Calculation:

-- Impact on Candidate Pool: A poor employer brand reduces applicant volume by up to 30%, increasing cost-per-hire by 25%.
+- Impact on Candidate Pool: A poor employer brand may reduce applicant volume by up to 30%, increasing cost-per-hire by 25%.

 - Example for a 10-Hire Business:

 Manual HR systems burden teams with administrative tasks, leaving little time for strategic activities like analyzing hiring decisions.
-Without data insights, poor hiring decisions become more frequent, increasing turnover and the associated costs of rehiring, training, and lost productivity.
+Without reporting and data insights available with an HRMS, poor hiring decisions become more frequent, increasing turnover and the associated costs of rehiring, training, and lost productivity.

 - Cost of a Bad Hire: (e.g., replacement, training, lost productivity) ÷ likelihood of a bad hire due to inefficiencies.